itsstatsofficer/forza-horizon-4-wheelspins/README.md

 for example,
 the probability of getting a cosmetic from a super wheelspin;
 hence the restriction to regular wheelspins.

+Lastly,
+I had to alter two records during the analysis.
+One was a 175k credits rewards that was labeled as a "rare" prize, which I relabeled it to an "epic" prize;
+and a 230k epic credits prize.
+Since that record was the only one of its kind, it was most definitely a misrecording, so I simply removed that record from the dataset.

 Comparison to Super Wheelspins
 ------------------------------